chsanleo/RentFilms_Front/README.md

 + Implement search movie by actors.
 + Implement a guard.
 + Implement the update of user information.
-+ Implement the admin panel
++ Implement the admin panel.
++ Add new information to the objects.

 ## Test the application ⚙️

+(With the backend running)

 Turn on the server.
 ```